RafaGago/mini-async-log/README.md

 I used to have some benchmarks here showing that "my new thing (TM)" is the best invention since sliced-bread, but as the benchmarks were mostly an apples-to-oranges comparison (e.g. comparing with glog which is half-synchronous) I just removed them.

-With the actual performance and if the logger is configured to timestamp at the client/producer side it takes the same or more time to retrieve the timestamp with the std::chrono/boost::chrono library than to build and enqueue a simple message composed of e.g. a format string and three integers.
+With the actual performance and if the logger is configured to generate the timestamps at the client/producer side it takes longer for a client thread to retrieve the timestamp with std::chrono/boost::chrono than to build and enqueue a simple message composed of e.g. a format string and three integers.

 > [These were the benchmarks that I had](https://github.com/RafaGago/mini-async-log/blob/master/example/benchmark.cpp).